Free tool · Weight & body composition

 BMI Calculator for Indian adults

-Uses WHO Asia-Pacific BMI thresholds — lower than Western cutoffs because Indians develop metabolic disease at lower body weight (the “thin-fat Indian” phenotype).
+Uses WHO Asia-Pacific BMI thresholds - lower than Western cutoffs because Indians develop metabolic disease at lower body weight.
+Add your waist (optional) and it computes your waist-to-height ratio with South Asian cutoffs (90 cm men / 80 cm women) and flags the “thin-fat” (TOFI) pattern BMI alone misses.

 BMI Calculator

-Body Mass Index using WHO Asia-Pacific ranges (lower thresholds for Indian body types).
+Body Mass Index using WHO Asia-Pacific ranges (lower thresholds for Indian body types), plus an optional waist check that catches what BMI misses.

 The clinical context